subhoney/IM_Chrome/README.md

 # IM_Chrome
-An manufacturing engineering helper extension for Chrome.
+A manufacturing engineering helper extension for Chrome.